PhD, MSc

 Area of Interest

-Kent previously worked as a Program Director and Scientific Advisor for the Outcomes Research Branch at the National Cancer Institute (NCI).
-While at the NCI, she worked to establish funding opportunities and research resources to better understand the burden of and develop interventions for cancer caregivers.
-Kent’s additional research interests are in the measurement of patient-reported outcomes, experience of care, and improving health equity for underserved cancer patient populations and their families.
+Prior joining the faculty at UNC in 2019, Dr. Kent served as a Program Director and Scientific Advisor for the Outcomes Research Branch at the National Cancer Institute (NCI).
+There, Dr. Kent worked to establish funding opportunities and research resources to better understand the challenges that caregivers face and develop family-centered interventions for cancer patients and their caregivers.

 News and Stories